Wal-Mart skirts some online taxes through third party

 Democrats are trying to push another version of the Amazon tax through the Legislature, but this time with a two-thirds vote.
 Laws passed with a two-thirds majority cannot be overturned through the referendum process.

-tax, politics, nannette miranda
+walmart, amazon, taxes, sacramento, politics, nannette miranda